- Overview: Philippines

-HR, legal and tax compliance is crucial when you are hiring a Filipino workforce for your own company or your clients.
-Acumen International takes the guesswork out of global compliance with our innovative global employment solution.
+HR, legal and tax compliance are crucial when hiring a Filipino workforce for your company or your clients.
+Acumen International takes the guesswork of global compliance with our innovative global employment solution.
 We help you navigate the complexities and nuances of the Philippines’ labor legislation.
-With us, you get a single global partner who can handle compliant employee on-boarding, payroll and compensation management, including mandatory and voluntary benefits on your behalf.
+With us, you get a single global partner who can handle compliant employee onboarding, payroll, and compensation management, including mandatory and voluntary benefits on your behalf.
 We can reduce all this to a single monthly invoice while ensuring you stay fully compliant and avoid legal and financial risks.

-The labor laws and regulations of your home country may not apply to Filipino employees.
-Lack of in-country expertise in managing HR compliance and employment requirements in the Philippines can be a major hurdle to your company’s hiring and payrolling your overseas staff.
-You will need to research the country to learn about their individual employment requirements for hiring, compensating and terminating your global talent.
+Your home country’s labor laws and regulations may not apply to Filipino employees.
+Lack of in-country expertise in managing HR compliance and employment requirements in the Philippines can be a significant hurdle to your company’s hiring and payrolling overseas staff.
+You will need to research the country to learn about their employment requirements for hiring, compensating, and terminating your global talent.

-Acumen’s global employment and compliance solution is designed especially for companies like yours, to help meet your global hiring needs and keep you compliant while you grow your business in the Philippines.
+Acumen’s global employment and compliance solution is designed especially for companies like yours to help meet your global hiring needs and keep you compliant.
+At the same time, you grow your business in the Philippines.
 This is where we take the hassle off your shoulders and handle it for you.
-Acumen’s Philippines employment, aka Employer of Record (EOR) solution makes it possible for you to quickly hire a local and expatriate workforce there without establishing a legal in-country business entity.
-This takes away the need to go through the most complex process of setting up your own subsidiary or branch office, which includes 16 procedures to undergo and can take up to 40 days in time for completion.
+Acumen’s Philippines employment, aka Employer of Record (EOR) solution, makes it possible for you to quickly hire a local and expatriate workforce without establishing a legal in-country business entity.
+This removes the need to go through the most complex process of setting up your subsidiary or branch office, which includes 16 procedures and can take up to 40 days to complete.

-To circumvent the complexities of Philippines employment laws, some businesses turn to hiring contractors, consultants, and sales agents, rather than dealing with official employment regulations head-on.
+To circumvent the complexities of Philippine employment laws, some businesses hire contractors, consultants, and sales agents, rather than dealing with official employment regulations head-on.
 But while those tactics may save you time and money early on, they can put you at risk of misclassification charges and lead to hefty fines and penalties.
-You also need to be mindful of the various types of employment agreements and civil contracts required for employees vs contractors.
+You must also be mindful of the various employment agreements and civil contracts required for employees vs. contractors.

-Our dedicated global expert team works around the clock to monitor changes in the in-country HR compliance requirements and our system is constantly updated to keep our international clients abreast of legislative changes that impact them.
+Our dedicated global expert team works around the clock to monitor changes in the in-country HR compliance requirements.
+Our system is constantly updated to keep our international clients abreast of legislative changes that impact them.
 So we never miss a beat in keeping your Filipino talent fully compliant.

-Before hiring local workers in the country, you should familiarize yourself with major regulations governing employment, existing practices to help you stay compliant and standard benefits in the Philippines.
+Before hiring local workers in the country, you should familiarize yourself with effective regulations governing employment, existing practices to help you stay compliant and standard benefits in the Philippines.

-The employment relationships are generally regulated by the Filipino Labor Code.
+The Filipino Labor Code generally regulates employment relationships.
 This law can also be applied to foreign citizens who work in the Philippines.

-Acumen International can help you find and select the best talent, and arrange for in-country employment for your chosen candidates.
-Our global employment solution lets you outsource the hiring, compensation and termination of your workforce in the Philippines to us, to administrate on your behalf, so you can focus on your business operations.
+Acumen International can help you find and select the best talent and arrange for in-country employment for your chosen candidates.
+Our global employment solution lets you outsource the hiring, compensation, and termination of your workforce in the Philippines to us, to administrate on your behalf so that you can focus on your business operations.

-*Note: While talent recruitment is not a key service of Acumen International, we can provide on-demand sourcing and recruitment of job candidates as a special service upon your request, and employ your selected candidates on your behalf.
+*Note: While talent recruitment is not an essential service of Acumen International, we can provide on-demand sourcing and recruitment of job candidates as a particular service upon your request and employ your selected candidates on your behalf.

-During the recruitment process, it is important to run a background check on prospective candidates prior to onboarding, to ensure they are legally allowed to work in the Philippines.
-Acumen can assist you in arranging screening for criminal background checks, address checks and other relevant information.
+During the recruitment process, it is essential to run a background check on prospective candidates before onboarding to ensure they are legally allowed to work in the Philippines.
+Acumen can assist you in arranging to screen for criminal background checks, address checks, and other relevant information.

-To legally hire an employee in the Philippines for a duration of longer than one month, you must provide a detailed employment agreement.
-In addition to fundamental details like the names of the business and the employee, the agreement should provide a starting date of employment, and termination date if the duration of employment is limited; job title and associated duties; salary and benefits; working hours and designated time off; confidentiality covenants to protect intellectual property and sensitive data and other details relevant to the terms of employment.
+You must provide a detailed employment agreement to legally hire an employee in the Philippines for longer than one month.
+In addition to basic details like the names of the business and the employee, the agreement should provide a starting date of employment and termination date if the duration of employment is limited; job title and associated duties; salary and benefits; working hours and designated time off; confidentiality covenants to protect intellectual property and sensitive data and other details relevant to the terms of employment.

 Failure on the employer’s part to live up to the terms of the employment agreement can result in harsh fines and penalties.

-Backdating employment agreements is not recommended, as it may impact the candidate’s taxes and other government mandated contributions.
-To stay legally compliant, the employee must be onboarded on the date of hire, with up to a one-week window of leeway.
-Backdating may be viewed as fraud by Philippines tax authorities, which is a criminal offense.
+Backdating employment agreements is not recommended, as it may impact the candidate’s taxes and other government-mandated contributions.
+To stay legally compliant, the employee must be onboarded on the hire date, with up to a one-week window of leeway.
+Backdating may be considered fraud by Philippines tax authorities, a criminal offense.
 With our solution, you can have your employees legally onboarded for you within several business days, eliminating the need for backdating.

 - Detailed employee information sheet

-- Employment agreement, dated and signed by both parties
+- The employment agreement, dated and signed by both parties

 - Employee’s legal birth certificate